MEDICAL ASSISTANCE IN DYING (MAiD)

 • Bereavement

-• How palliative care is understood from a perspective of Catholic moral and pastoral theology, medical expertise and the Compassionate Community model.
+• Palliative care from a perspective of Catholic moral and pastoral theology, medical expertise and the Compassionate Community model.

 For more information: click here